mazim-co/course_selector/README.md

 # Course Selector.
-### An algorithm to predict a learning course recommendation.
+### An algorithm to predict a recommendation for a learning course.
 *Manuel Zimmermann* | *Data Analytics, Campus Ironhack Berlin - 12.
 March 2021*

 ## Content